kimocoder/pidcat/README.md

                         which means --grep overwrites --grepv for the same word they both contain
-  --igrep IGREP_WORDS   The same as --grep, just ignore case --ihighlight IHIGHLIGHT_WORDS
+  --igrep IGREP_WORDS   The same as --grep, just ignore case --ihl IHIGHLIGHT_WORDS
-                        The same as --highlight, just ignore case --igrepv IGREPV_WORDS
+                        The same as --hl, just ignore case --igrepv IGREPV_WORDS
                         The same as --grepv, just ignore case --keep-all-fatal      Do not filter any fatal logs from pidcat output.
 This